kyleshank/docs/volume-types.md

 Volume Types
 ============

-Plugins can supply custom asset volume types by supplying a class that implements `craft\base\VolumeInterface` and `craft\base\VolumeTrait`.
+Plugins can provide custom asset volume types by creating a class that implements `craft\base\VolumeInterface` and `craft\base\VolumeTrait`.

 As a convenience, you can extend `craft\base\Volume`, which provides a base volume type implementation, optimized for [Flysystem](https://flysystem.thephpleague.com/) adapters.